CK v. Commissioner of Police, Kenya, High Court, 2013.

 The High Court of Kenya held that the police have a duty to investigate allegations of sexual abuse made by female complainants, stating that “by failing to enforce existing defilement laws, the police have contributed to the development of a culture of tolerance for pervasive sexual violence against girl children and impunity.”

-In Re Estate of Lerionka Ole Ntutu (Deceased), Kenya, High Court of Kenya at Nairobi, 2008.
+In Re Estate of Lerionka Ole Ntutu (Deceased), Kenya, High Court, 2008.

 The sons of Lerionka Ole Ntutu filed to prevent Ntutu’s married daughters from receiving their inheritance of his estate Section 82(4) (b) of the Kenyan Constitution.
 Under Kikuyu customary law, only unmarried daughters were allowed an inheritance.
 The presiding judge held that this claim was illegitimate, stating that the law cannot deprive a person of their rights only on the basis of sex and marital status.
 The judge followed the precedent set by the ruling in Rono v.
 Rono, Kenya Court of Appeal, 2005, in circumscribing customary law to prevent violations of justice, morality, and other written law.
 This case marked another important step in upholding women’s rights and human rights law over harmful customary practices towards women.